Neelka96/sqlalchemy-challenge/README.md

 5. [Expected Results](#expected-results)
     - [Queries](#queries)

+> [!NOTE]
+> All roleplaying instructions, rubric requirements, and Starter Code (with
+> database and csv's) are provided by 2U/edX as part of their educational
+> package provided with paid entry into the class.

 ## Introduction
 Congratulations to me!
 I've decided to treat myself to a long holiday vacation in Honolulu, Hawaii.
 To help with my trip planning, I'm going to do a climate analysis about the area.
 In order to do so, I'll first use Jupyter Notebooks to write/run code in isolated code blocks so that I can experiment with my `SQL Alchemy` abstraction layer and ensure that I perform my queries correctly.
 I'll also do some basic analysis by using `Pandas` and `Matplotlib` to get a better grasp on my data and and provide a visual aid.
 Jupyter Notebook is excellent for testing purposes as it allows for easy running and printing of code blocks.
 This also means that after I ensure it's veracity, I can copy and paste desired queries inside of a regular python (.py) file to run as an executable!
 That serves the purposes of this project very well, as after I finish exploring and doing my analysis of Hawaii's climate data I can create an application in a python file using `Flask` and `SQL Alchemy` to create APIs! `Flask` will allow for the exportation of python functions into specific webpage softlink routes, which can be filled with `SQL` queries performed with `SQL Alchemy`, as well as `HTML` and `CSS` code for any explanation or styling.
+Now I'm prepared for my vacation!

 ## Setup & Usage

 ### Prerequisites
 1. Python 3.x